Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 This is where we start to discuss the real differences of Conjurer's Bauble and Sensei's Divining Top.
-We also get to read the rest of the text on Conjurer's Bauble other than "T, Sacrifice ~: Draw a card."
-Conjurer's Bauble allows you (as a may effect) to target a card in your graveyard and stack it at the bottom of our deck.
+We also get to read the rest of the text on Conjurer's Bauble other than "T, Sacrifice ~: Draw a card.", Conjurer's Bauble allows you (as a may effect) to target a card in your graveyard and stack it at the bottom of our deck.
 Alongside the deck manipulation a resolved Doomsday provides, this lets us do some nifty tricks.